Maximum Agreement Linear Predictors: Empirical Studies on Estimated MALP

 Figure \ref{Simul_11_MAP} depicts the results pictorially, with the first row being for the means, the second row for the variances, and the third row providing the boxplots but only for the case $n = 200$; while the three columns (panels A, B, C) are for the different values of $\rho$.
 For each of these plots, the abscissa shows the values of the $x_{\txt{0}j}$'s.
 In the first and second rows, the dotted points are the empirical results, whereas the solid curves are the asymptotic approximations.
 When $\rho=0.5$ and $\rho = 0.9$ in panel B and panel C, respectively, the asymptotic approximations are adequate, even for $n = 30$, but with a slight degradation for the variance approximation when $n = 30$.
 Note that in these cases, the boxplots do not anymore show mixture distributions at $n = 200$.
 When $\rho=0.05$ in panel A, there is a non-negligible discrepancy between the empirical means and variances with the asymptotic means and variances, even when $n$ is large.
 The boxplots in the third row also show that the distributions are far from normal.
-The reason for this is that when $\rho$ is small, the sample correlation coefficient $r$ has a high probability of having the opposite sign as that of $\rho$, and since for the MALP there is a term involving $\Sgn(r)$, this creates a bifurcation making the sampling distribution of the $\hat{Y}_{\txt{0}j}^\star$ to be a mixture distribution.
-Of course, when we keep increasing $n$, the mixture component distribution induced by the oppositely-signed $r$ becomes less likely, since $r$ converges to $\rho$ in probability as $n \rightarrow \infty$.
+The reason for this is that when $\rho$ is small, the sample correlation coefficient $r$ has a high probability of having the opposite sign as that of $\rho$, and since for the MALP there is a term involving $\Sgn(r)$, a discontinuous function at $r = 0$, this creates a bifurcation making the sampling distribution of the $\hat{Y}_{\txt{0}j}^\star$ to be a mixture distribution.
+Of course, when we keep increasing $n$ and when $|\rho| \ne 0$, the mixture component distribution induced by the oppositely-signed $r$ becomes less likely, since $r$ converges to $\rho$ in probability as $n \rightarrow \infty$.
+As a general suggestion, a rule of thumb for the minimum recommended sample size is to have $n= \left\lceil\left(\tfrac{1.96}{\arctanh(\tilde{\rho})}\right)^2\right\rceil,$ derived using the Fisher $z$-transformation, when advance or prior information provides an approximate value of $\rho$ given by $\tilde{\rho}$.
+With this sample size, the MALP will be using an $r$-value whose sign is the same as the true $\rho$-value approximately 97.5\% of the time.
+If the $\tilde{\rho}$ value was not obtainable in advance, which probably will be the case in practice, then we substitute the Pearson's sample correlation coefficient $r$ for $\tilde{\rho}$ in the formula to {check if the use of MALP is reasonable for the observed sample size.}

+To examine further the distributional aspects, Figure \ref{Simul_12_MAP} provides the histograms of the $\hat{Y}_{\txt{0}j}^\star$ at $x_0=6.05$, the 70th percentile of the $X$ distribution, for the different values of $(n,\rho)$.